 Success Rates of Suboxone Maintenance and Medically Assisted Detox

-An addictive substance in itself, it is widely debated on whether Suboxone actually helps individuals who are dependant on opioids.
-Some patients have said to have experienced great success with Suboxone treatment, whereas others did not.
-One study reported that 49% of participants abused prescription painkillers at a lowered rate while on Suboxone, but only 8.6% showed signs of recovery once the Suboxone treatment had` ceased.
-Other studies did not show long term recovery with a less than 10% success rate once treatment ended, regardless of whether Suboxone treatment was combined with therapy or not.
+An addictive drug in itself, there is significant controversy on whether Suboxone truly works to treat opioid addiction.
+Some doctors have reported great success with Suboxone treatment, whereas others did not.
+One study reported that while on Suboxone there was a decreased rate of prescription painkiller abuse at 49%, but only 8.6% showed success once the Suboxone treatment ended.
+Other studies have shown similar relapse rates of about 90%, regardless of whether Suboxone treatment was combined with therapy or not.

 Alternatives to Suboxone Treatment in Charleston, IA